All-Hands-AI/OpenHands/opendevin/server/server_interaction.md

         ```sh
         curl http://localhost:3000/api/defaults
         ```
-    **Note:** For the endpoints that require authentication (e.g., getting messages, deleting messages, getting plan), you need to obtain an authentication token first using the /api/auth endpoint with the appropriate JWT_SECRET.
+    **Note:** For the endpoints that require authentication (e.g., getting messages, deleting messages, getting plan), you need to obtain an authentication token first using the `/api/auth` endpoint with the appropriate `JWT_SECRET`.
 The obtained token is then used in the Authorization header for subsequent requests.